Launch Week 02 wrapped — explore all five launches

-Set Up the Confident Agent in an Air-Gapped Environment
+Set Up an Air-Gapped Confident Agent

 Deploy the Confident Agent in air-gapped or egress-restricted networks.